avit/stockboy/README.md

 designed to handle invalid data, they will catch exceptions and return a `nil` so it's a good idea to have default values at the end of the chain.

+#### ignore:
+If a field needs to be omitted when exporting to hash (to avoid downstream clients clobbering existing values with nil), specify the option with a callable object or a symbol that can be called against the output field value:

+    email ignore: ->(r) { not r.email.include?("@") }
+    score ignore: :zero?

+The callable object receives the whole record context like when translating with the "as" option.

 #### Built-in attribute translators:

 * [`:boolean`][bool]